Start tracking today

 Operational tooling

-LetCompliance Pet Requests logs received date, auto-calculates the deadline, and can remind you at 7 / 5 / 1 days on supported plans — then stores your decision and grounds.
+LetCompliance Pet Requests logs received date, counts 28 days for in-product reminders (7 / 5 / 1 days before on supported plans), then stores your decision and grounds.
+That 28-day count is workflow, not a legal summary of GOV.UK wording.

 [Start tracking pet requests →](/signup)